Get to know Madeira

 Sale price per sq.m. for each property price in Madeira - Região autónoma

 Lifestyle in Madeira

 Living here, you can expect a laid-back lifestyle in picturesque surroundings.
-Walking along sandy beaches, hiking through incredible forest landscapes and revelling in the region’s cultural richness is enough to keep any resident busy.
-Madeira is world-renowned for its fortified wine, meanwhile the location in the Atlantic Ocean mean that various species of fish are a common – and tasty – dish.
+Walking along sandy beaches, hiking through incredible forest landscapes and reveling in the region’s cultural richness is enough to keep any resident busy.
+Madeira is world-renowned for its fortified wine, meanwhile, the location in the Atlantic Ocean means that various species of fish are a common – and tasty – dish.